 - The way the person’s brain regulates the chemicals and hormones that the body releases in response to stress

 At Mile High Psychiatry, we find a combination of therapy and medication to be a suitable treatment for PTSD in children and adults.
 Various forms of therapy can include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
-Medication needs will vary from patient to patient, depending on the severity of their disorder.
+Medication needs will vary from patient to patient, depending on the severity of the disorder.